top of page

 Required Materials: Math-U-See Algebra 2 Student Set, Each student packet consists of daily practice problems to help students master the concept covered in class that week, plus an exam booklet to test their understanding.
 The course instructor will grade the tests.
 To facilitate with homework grading and review, parents will be required to check homework weekly and circle any problems that do not match the answer key.

 Homework: 1 problem set a day, five days a week, each containing 5-20 problems, plus a weekly test with 10-15 problems.
-If your student is strong in math, coursework should take no more than 4-5 hours a week, if that.
+If your student is strong in math, coursework should take no more than 3-4 hours a week, if that.
 If your student struggles in math, the coursework may take considerably longer.
-If your student struggles, you may consider buying a course textbook in addition to the student packet for reviewing concepts at home.
+If your student struggles, you may consider buying a course textbook and/or video lessons in addition to the student packet for reviewing concepts at home.

 Geometry